October 2022 / INVESTMENT INSIGHTS

 (Fig. 1) Strong returns have followed stretched yield‑to‑worst levels

 But are these stretched valuations merely reflective of higher expected default rates?
 It is certainly true that many high yield debt issuers face a difficult operating environment in the period ahead.
 On the one hand, rising energy, wage, fuel, and supply chain prices are pushing up input costs across the board; on the other, central bank rate hikes are increasing borrowing costs, which will reduce consumer demand-and this may ultimately lead to recession.

-Firms facing higher costs and falling demand are at greater risk of default—at the end of June, the market was pricing in a default rate of just under 5% in 12 months’ time.
-However, the current default rate is just 0.01%.
-Are the challenges firms face so formidable that the default rate is likely to rise from virtually zero to almost 5% within the next 12 months?
+Firms facing higher costs and falling demand are at greater risk of default at the end of September, the market was pricing in a default rate of just under 5% in 12 months’ time.
+However, the current default rate is just 0.01%.2 Are the challenges firms face so formidable that the default rate is likely to rise from virtually zero to almost 5% within the next 12 months?